kwyoke/DDBS-2020/sharding/01_load_shard_populate_doc.md

 ## Populating and sharding popular rank collections

 We populate db.poprank by aggregating db.read.
-We create three separate collections calculating db.poprRankMth, db.popRankWk, db.popRankDay by grouping according to timestamps.
+We create three separate collections calculating db.popRankMth, db.popRankWk, db.popRankDay by grouping according to timestamps.
 Then we combine all three collections into one to form db.popRank.
 Popularity is calculated by summing up the total number of reads, comments, agrees and shares per article per unit time.

 The task also requires us to generate three types of db.poprank tables: (1) db.popRank contains the ranks of both science and technology articles to be assigned to dbms2shard; (2) db.popRankSci contains the ranks of science articles only and should be assigned to both dbms1shard and dbms2shard; (3) db.popRankTech contains the ranks of technology articles only and should be assigned to dbms2shard.